abhn/Mporter/README.md

 - **Login & Register** support for creation and authentication of Mentee accounts.
 - **Admin panel** for easy administration of users, tasks etc.
 - **Admin roles** are set up to limit the access of admin panel to few people.
-- Clutter free UI, easy to use, fully open source and tracking free.
+- Clutter free UI, easy to use, fully open source.

 ### Vocabulary